Skip to main content

 3.5 billion years ago, there was no oxygen on Earth.
 No plants, no animals, no soil.
 Earth was a world of rock, water and volcanic gas.

 And it was spirulina — a microscopic cyanobacterium — that changed everything.
-Through photosynthesis, it progressively released oxygen into the atmosphere over hundreds of millions of years, making possible the emergence of all complex life that followed.
+Through photosynthesis, it gradually released oxygen into the atmosphere over hundreds of millions of years, making possible all the complex life that followed.
 This is the "Great Oxidation Event" — 2.4 billion years ago.

 Spirulina is literally the ancestor of breathing.
-Every breath you take right now is possible because of it.
+Every breath we take right now is possible because of it.

 It still lives today in hot alkaline lakes — Chad, Mexico, Rift Valley — waters where almost nothing else grows.
 The Aztecs harvested it as tecuitlatl.
 The Kanembu of Chad still harvest it today as dihé — filtering it from the lake surface and sun-drying it.
 This is not a supplement invented by industry.
 It's an ancestral food.

 An unforgettable detail: flamingos are pink because of it.
-It's the phycocyanin and carotenoids from the spirulina they eat that gives them their color.
+It's the phycocyanin and carotenoids from the spirulina they eat that give them their color.

 The absolute queen of proteins